A fixed penalty notice (sometimes called an FPN) is an ‘on the spot’ fine for committing criminal offences such as:

-- Breach of a trade waste notice (section 47)
+- breaching a public space protection order or trade waste notice

 Remember to quote the fixed penalty notice serial number.

 Failure to pay within 14 days of the date shown on the notice will result in prosecution.

 Payment must be made in full – we do not accept payment by instalments.
 The officer that issues you with a notice cannot take payment from you.

 We issue fixed penalty notices to try to change offenders’ behaviour, and to resolve offences quickly without court proceedings.